ibm-cloud-docs/key-protect/FAQs.md

 {: #how-does-pricing-work}
 {: faq}

-{{site.data.keyword.keymanagementserviceshort}} offers a [graduated tier plan](https://{DomainName}/catalog/services/key-protect) with no-charge pricing for users requiring 20 or fewer keys.
+{{site.data.keyword.keymanagementserviceshort}} offers a [graduated tier plan](https://{DomainName}/catalog/services/key-protect) with no-charge pricing for users who require 20 or fewer keys.
 You can have 20 free keys per {{site.data.keyword.cloud_notm}} account.
 If your team requires multiple instances of {{site.data.keyword.keymanagementserviceshort}}, {{site.data.keyword.cloud_notm}} adds your active keys across all instances within the account and then applies pricing.

 ## What is an active encryption key?
 {: #what-is-active-encryption-key}